 Contact any airport that handles private aircraft or the nearest FAA Flight Standards District Office.

 Does my pilot training include a written test?

 Yes.
 Before flying solo, you must be familiar with some of the FAA’s rules and with the flight characteristics and operational limitations of the make and model of the aircraft you will fly.
 Your flight instructor will give you some materials to study, and then test your knowledge.
-If you pass, your instructor will endorse your student pilot’s certificate for solo flight.
+When you pass, your instructor will endorse your pilot’s logbook for solo flight.
 The endorsement means that your instructor thinks you are competent to make solo flights.

 When do I have to get the endorsement?